LLMARE-TESTING/LLMARE/README.md

 ```

 - LLMARE: Project Directory
 - app: Save the test application data.
-Since the app directory is large and has not been fully uploaded to the warehouse, you can download it through the link.
+Since the app directory is large and has not been fully uploaded to the warehouse, you can download it through the link(https://drive.google.com/file/d/1qUwEZChYkL5Rs06TUFvkyH3CNCCeaVKb/view?usp=drive_link).
   - activity: Classify the application's **state files(xml or json)** according to the activity to which the application state belongs.
   - comments.xlsx: Save user comments for testing.
   - activity_function.json: A functional summary of the activity based on a list of its subtasks.